awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 ```

 Splits rows based on predicates that compare columns to constants\.
-+ `paths`  —  Columns to use for comparison\.
++ `paths` — The columns to use for comparison\.
-+ `values`  —  Constant values to use for comparison\.
++ `values` — The constant values to use for comparison\.
-+ `operators`  —  Operators to use for comparison\.
++ `operators` — The operators to use for comparison\.

-Returns a Sequence of two DynamicFrames\.
+Returns a sequence of two `DynamicFrame`s\.
 The first contains rows for which the predicate is true and the second contains those for which it is false\.

-Predicates are specified using three sequences: 'paths' contains the \(possibly nested\) column names, 'values' contains the constant values to compare to, and 'operators' contains the operators to use for comaprison\.
-All three sequences must be the same length: the `n`th operator will be used to compare the `n`th column with the `n`th value\.
+Predicates are specified using three sequences: '`paths`' contains the \(possibly nested\) column names, '`values`' contains the constant values to compare to, and '`operators`' contains the operators to use for comparison\.
+All three sequences must be the same length: The `n`th operator is used to compare the `n`th column with the `n`th value\.

-Each operator must be one of "\!=", "=", "&lt;=", &lt;, "&gt;=", or "&gt;"\.
+Each operator must be one of "`!=`", "`=`", "`&lt;=`", "`&lt;`", "`&gt;=`", or "`&gt;`"\.

-As an example, the following call would split a DynamicFrame so that the first output frame would contain records of people over 65 from the United States and the second woudl contain all other records:
+As an example, the following call would split a `DynamicFrame` so that the first output frame would contain records of people over 65 from the United States, and the second would contain all other records:

 ```
 {{{